Skip to main content

 • Bibliographic review TFG

-All TFGs must have an academic tutor who teaches at UVic-UCC, who will guide the preparation process, presentation and defense.
-They can also have, if deemed necessary, an external tutor.
+All TFGs must have an academic tutor who teaches at UVic-UCC, who will guide the process of preparation, presentation and defense.
+They may also have, if deemed necessary, an external tutor.

 The criteria for assigning tutors to assignments are based on the academic coherence between the student's work proposal, the teacher's specialty and their availability.

-End-of-degree theses can be prepared jointly by several students if the proposal so requires.
-In this case, students complement each other to carry out the project.
-These teams can be interdisciplinary or not, and are formed with students from one or several degrees of the University.
+TFGs can be developed jointly by several students, if the proposal so requires.
+In this case, the students complement each other to carry out the project.
+These teams can be interdisciplinary or not, and are formed with students from one or several degrees at the University.

-TFGs can also be done on the go.
+The TFG can also be done on a mobility basis.

-Formally, it is the first step in the process of preparing a thesis.
-Before registering for the TFG, you must enter the specific IT application of the TFG (virtual campus / TFG /my proposals/+ new proposal), and fill in the form with the information about the project you want to develop.
+Formally, this is the first step in the process of preparing a TFG.
+Before registering for the TFG, you must enter the specific computer application for the TFG (virtual campus / TFG / my proposals / + new proposal) and fill out the form with the information about the project you want to develop.
 The proposal must include:

 • work objectives